 Following a dispute within a consortium involving Alstom's subsidiary in Italy and three other Italian companies, the arbitral tribunal constituted to resolve the matter has rendered in August 2016 a decision against Alstom by awarding €22 million of damage compensation to the other consortium members.
 Alstom's subsidiary strongly contests this decision and considers that it should be able to avoid its enforcement and thus prevent any damage compensation payment.
 On 30 November 2016, Alstom's subsidiary filed a motion in the Court of Appeals of Milan to obtain the cancellation of the arbitral award.
 On 1 December 2016, Alstom's subsidiary filed an ex parte motion for injunctive relief to obtain the suspension of the arbitral award pending the outcome of the appeal proceedings, which was temporarily accepted by the Court.
 After a phase of hearings in contradictory proceedings on the request for suspension of the arbitral award, the Court of Appeals of Milan decided on 3 March 2017 in favor of Alstom's subsidiary by confirming definitively the suspension of this arbitral decision pending the outcome of the proceedings relating to the cancellation of such decision.
 The Court of Appeals of Milan ruled on the merits in March 2019 in favour of the Alstom's subsidiary and cancelled the arbitral award of August 2016 including the €22 million of damage compensation.
-If there is no appeal, the decision of the Court of Appeals of Milan will become final after the expiry of the appeal period, which ends on 22 October 2019.
+The members of the consortium (excluding Alstom) appealed the decision of the Court of Appeal of Milan on 19 October 2019.
+On 27 November 2019 Alstom filed its defense and counter-appeal.
+The parties are now waiting for a decision on the admissibility of the recourse, to be given by the so-called "Filter Section" of the Court of Cassation.